-Where to Find Free Check Registers, and How to Use Them
+Where to Find Free Check Registers and How to Use Them

-Free Templates and Instructions
+Free Check Register Templates and Instructions

 A check register helps you keep a personal record of your checking account.
-This allows you to see (and continually update) your account balance, any withdrawals or deposits to your account, and transactions that have not yet hit your account.
+This allows you to see and continually update your account balance, any withdrawals or deposits to your account, and transactions that have not yet hit your account.

-What is a Check Register?
+What Is a Check Register?

-How to Get Check Registers
+How to Obtain a Check Register

 - Order a new register from an online check printer or your bank.

 - Grab a check register from the back of an old checkbook or anywhere you can find one.